 What are Viburnums?

 The genus Viburnum includes 150-175 species found throughout the northern hemisphere.
-Many are suitable for cultivation and can be used for a variety of purposes—massing, hedges and screens, accent, or as a single specimen.
-They can range in height from one to over thirty feet, some have sublimely smelling blossoms, many have ornamental fruit, and striking fall foliage color.
+Many are suitable for cultivation and can be used for a variety of purposes—massing, hedges and screens, accents, or as single specimens.
+They can range in height from one to over thirty feet, some have sublimely smelling blossoms, many have ornamental fruit and striking fall foliage color.
 Most are deciduous, while a few hold their leaves into the winter.